Technical Guide for API Partners

 - Supplier name

-*supplier photos are ingested as a default.
-Viator also allows travelers to upload their own photos.
-Traveler photos will have to be ingested via /v1/product/photos.
+*Viator also allows travelers to upload their own photos.
+Traveler photos will have to be ingested via /reviews/product.

 Pull product summaries based on search criteria